Axelrod-Python/Axelrod/docs/how-to/use_custom_matches.rst

 Use custom matches
 ==================

-At present it is possible to use a custom match class in a Moran process.
+The Moran process supports custom match classes.
 Below creates a new class of a match where both players end with a score of 2::